vishnu-r-1995/gold-price-predictor/README.md

 # Gold Price Prediction Using LSTM and Random Forest Regression

-## A python based project that predicts the closing price of gold in commodity exchange using fundamental data and macro-economic data.
+## A python based project that predicts the closing price of gold in the commodity exchange using fundamental data and macro-economic data.
 LSTM and Random Forest models are used here.

 ## Introduction
 The aim of this project is to predict the close price of gold using fundamental data and macro-economic data.
 The features used for prediction are: